oparaskos/fountain-lsp-server/README.md

  - [x] Code Completions for Title Page attributes, scene headings, etc.
  - [x] CodeLens support for characters, scenes and locations.
  - [x] Statistics to be consumed by a webview, by character, location and scene; and more granularly by character gender and race.

+## Running the language server

+If installed through NPM then there should be a binary `fountain-lsp-server` in `node_modules/.bin`

+Otherwise you can use `node dist/bundle.cjs.js [options]` from the package file in GitHub releases or `import` `dist/server` from the node module to roll it into your own application.

 ## Additional information